CyberStudioUnited/Administrator-Database/README.md

 # Administrator Database
 if your admin page on your site has a file manager, you can upload the files from admindb to your site.
-View the demo here: https://cyberstudiounited.github.io/Administrator-Database-Demo/
+View the v1.0 demo here (the demo will no longer be maintained!.): https://cyberstudiounited.github.io/Administrator-Database-Demo/
 Download The Latest Version here: https://github.com/CyberStudioUnited/Administrator-Database/releases/tag/1.0
 # Administrator Database v1.1 Is out, Let's see whats new!.
 * Updated File Manager